-How has being an English graduate from Duke University helped shape your professional success?:By immersing me in the study of great works of American and English literature, a degree in English inspire and energized my creative impulses and thirst of understanding of life's challenges for a lifetime.
-As such, it has been vital to my success as an author and journalist who has tackled difficult and complex issues.
-The work I did to earn my degree also impressed upon me the importance of precision in the choice of words, as well as made me forever aware of the extraordinary range of words in the English language one can use to convey both information, descriptions, emotion and insight.
-I still recall "epiphanies" I felt as a student in my understanding of human nature and the human condition while taking courses in Chaucer, Shakespeare, 20th Century English Poets, 19th Century English Novelists.
-Even my freshman course in English literature remains with me today with novels such as Joseph Conrad's Heart of Darkness and E.M.
+Reading and studying great works of American and English literature inspired and energized my creative impulses and helped create a lifelong desire to gain knowledge and understanding of the world around me in all its complexities and mysteries.
+As such, it has been contributed to my success as an author and journalist, as I have tackled many difficult and challenging issues and subjects in my career.
+My studies while earning my degree also impressed upon me the importance of precision in the choice of words.
+It also made me forever aware of the extraordinary range of words in the English language available to convey both information, descriptions, emotion and insight.
+I still recall "epiphanies" I felt as a student in my understanding of the human condition while taking courses in Chaucer, Shakespeare, 20th Century English Poets, 19th Century English Novelists.
+My freshman course in English literature remains with me today.
+I recall reading and enjoying such novels such as Joseph Conrad's Heart of Darkness and E.M.
 Forster's A Passage to India.
-I fondly recall discussing with fellow class mates William Butler Yeats poem "The Second Coming."
-I cherish what I learned when I took a course in creative writing under the legendary Professor Blackburn.
-Being an English graduate from Duke University enriched me life and allowed me to bring a far broader perspective of life than I would otherwise have.
-Employers have valued that perspective and it has helped me succeed in the many assignments that have come my way.
+I fondly recall discussing with fellow class mates William Butler Yeats’ poem "The Second Coming."
+I cherish what I learned about the writing craft in a course in creative writing under the legendary Professor Blackburn.
+Being an English graduate from Duke University has enriched my life and given me a broader perspective on the world than I would otherwise have.
+Employers and clients have valued that perspective and it has helped me succeed in the many assignments that have come my way.